redbooth/teambox/docs/Javascript.md

 You can overwrite any _helper_ by passing a local with the same name.

+## Backbone, jQuery, Prototypejs and Underscore

+Teambox is going through a transition period, where Prototypejs and jQuery coexist in the codebase.

+The variables $ and $$ are owned by Prototypejs, and jQuery is running in noConflict mode.
+The whole functionality of jQuery can be accessed with the jQuery() function (what would usually be $()).

+Since Prototype is extending the DOM with objects, hybrid methods such as using Prototype methods on jQuery selectors will work, but should be avoided.

+Underscore is included and should be used for any enumerable operations, instead of Prototype.

+Backbone is using jQuery, and includes the method view.$() to select elements under the main element.

+All new code should be written using jQuery, and old code from Prototype should aim to remove the dependency so it can finally depend on jQuery only.

 ## Testing

 We use [jasmine](pivotal.github.com/jasmine/) + [phantomjs](code.google.com/p/phantomjs/) for testing.